Magical Manly & Beyond

 Your Driver Guide will provide expert commentary as you weave your way through the beautiful northern beach suburbs of Sydney.

 You’ll head out over the Sydney Harbour Bridge, one of the largest steel arch bridges in the world.
-Its arch-based design has led to the Bridge being known to locals as ‘the Coathanger’.
+Its arch-based design has led to it being known to locals as ‘the Coathanger’.
 Designed in 1924 to connect the northern and southern shores of this growing city, the Harbour Bridge opened in 1932 and is one of the city’s most photographed icons.

 Just a few kilometres from Sydney city on the lower North Shore is Milsons Point.
 One of Sydney’s more affluent suburbs, the streets are filled with beautiful homes, churches and schools, many built in the late 1800s.
 With its incredible views of the harbour and Opera House, and an abundance of leading restaurants, cafés and boutique shops, Milsons Point is a popular destination for both locals and visitors.